printers-for-people/catboat/docs/G-Codes.md

   small misalgnments of the steppers.
 The amount of misalignment can be configured with the DELTA paramter.
 It iterates until the calculated positions cannot be improved any further.
 This is can be lengthy procedure.
-IMPORTANT: For the Z_TILT_CALIBRATE and Z_TILT_AUTODETECT commands to work the numpy package has to be installed via ~/klippy-env/bin/pip install -v numpy.